openstack/oslo.db/doc/source/user/usage.rst

 Session handling is achieved using the :mod:`oslo_db.sqlalchemy.enginefacade` system.
-This module presents a function decorator as well as a context manager approach to delivering :class:`.Session` as well as :class:`.Connection` objects to a function or block.
+This module presents a function decorator as well as a context manager approach to delivering :class:`.session.Session` as well as :class:`.Connection` objects to a function or block.

 Both calling styles require the use of a context object.
 This object may